Whether you are living in halls or a private house in Cardiff you need to register with a Doctors (GP) practice as soon as you arrive.

 It’s important that you protect yourself and others around you from the flu virus in order to prevent complications developing in the future.

-Dial 999 and ask for an ambulance in a serious emergency or when you have a life threatening illness.
+In a serious emergency or when you have a life threatening illness, dial 999 and ask for an ambulance if you need immediate medical attention.
 For example, if you have severe chest pain, severe breathing problems, severe bleeding or if someone is unconscious (this list is not exhaustive).

 Visit the Accident and Emergency Unit at the University Hospital of Wales, Heath Park, Cardiff, if you have an acute illness such as chest pain, breathing problems or a painful injury less than 2 days old.